yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Login/TC-043_Successful_Password_Change.md

 ---

 ## ✅ Expected Result

-- The password should be changed successfully
-- A success message or redirection should be displayed to the user
+The message "Your password was successfully changed." should be displayed to the user